 What Career Opportunities are Open to Graduates with a Music Degree?

-We hope this article has presented you with great options for pursuing a music education in Italy.
+We hope this article has presented you with helpful options for pursuing a music education in Italy.
 If you’re seriously considering studying abroad, you can start by checking out the Study in Italy and Available Programs for International Students.